ShrinidhiUpadhyaya/TermsAndConditions/README.md

     <img src="https://user-images.githubusercontent.com/8769408/118408119-a3db9a00-b6a1-11eb-89ca-547125d1eac5.jpg" width="200" height="400"/>
 </p>

-**Note:-** You can go to Settings->Apps->TermsAndConditions->ClearData and clear all the data including apps and once again the when you open the app it will show you the Terms And Conditions Screen.
+**Note:-** You can go to Settings->Apps->TermsAndConditions->ClearData and clear all the data and when you open the app next time it will show you the Terms And Conditions Screen.